Thomlocke56/Hello-World/Expense_Policy.md

 When required, the costs associated with packing and shipping of business materials will be considered for reimbursement.
 This does not include the shipment of luggage.

-## Purchase of Equipment/Software/Hardware
+## Purchase of Equipment

 Any purchase of equipment, hardware, or software including antivirus subscriptions, must be approved, and purchased by the Operations Department.
 Requests should be sent to operations@Strata.com.

-## Professional Certifications/Dues and External Vendor Training
+## Professional Certifications Dues and External Vendor Training

 Exams, training materials, annual dues, or similar expenses for external professional or industrial certifications are considered reimbursable with prior written authorization from the MGR and a member of Executive Management.